TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/README.md

 ❕ **It generates JSON-parsed text files, only, but are full and easy customizable.
 Text position, size, font type, font- and background-color are set in OBS-Studio itself and independent of the script.
 Refresh of value are instantly but OBS-Studio has a rate of around 1 sec.
 You can change the output text inside of the script without recompiling.**

-⚠ At the moment, it doesn't work on VAC sercured server. _(I didn't noticed that some server are not secured)_ 😑

 ***

 # Stream Preview (GIF)